Lightstreamer/Lightstreamer-example-Quickstart-client-dotnet/README.md

 * `QuickStart.cs`: this is the main class, implementing the connection to the Lightstreamer server, the subscription of Items and in case of Chat mode the send of text messages.
 * `SystemOutClientListener.cs`: is a very basic custom implementation of the [ClientListener](https://lightstreamer.com/temp/temp_dotnet_unified_docs/api/com.lightstreamer.client.ClientListener.html) interface.
 An instance of this class, listening to a LightstreamerClient instance (through the addListener method) will print on the standard output informations about the status of the connection and will trigger the subscription request upon the status change event indicating the client session is alive.
 * `QuoteListener.cs`, `PortfolioListener.cs`, and `ChatSubscriptionListener.cs`: are very basic custom implementations of the [SubscriptionListener](https://lightstreamer.com/temp/temp_dotnet_unified_docs/api/com.lightstreamer.client.SubscriptionListener.html) interface.
-Basically jsut print on the console every event received.
+Basically just print on the console every event received.
-* `Log4NetLoggerWrapper.cs`: this is just a wrapper class to allow the client library to log through [NLog](https://www.nuget.org/packages/NLog/).
+* `Log4NetLoggerWrapper.cs`: this is a wrapper class to allow the client library to log through [NLog](https://www.nuget.org/packages/NLog/).

 ## Install